Roasted Carrot Salad with sweet carrots, tangy goat cheese, crunchy pistachios, and plump cranberries with the most amazing citrus dressing.

 Carrots are the star of this Roasted Carrot Salad, after-all!

-• Texture: Choose firm, smooth carrots without cracks.
+• Texture: Choose firm, smooth ones without cracks.

 All the spices being combined in bowl and the veggies being added to it to combine everything.

-This tangy, sweet dressing elevates the flavors of the Roasted Carrot Salad.
+This sweet and tangy dressing takes the Roasted Carrot Salad to the next level.
 Here’s what’s in it:

-• Oranges & Lemons: Freshly squeezed clementines or navel oranges, with zest for extra flavor.
-Use a microplane for zesting and a citrus juicer for juicing.
+• Oranges & Lemons: Fresh clementines or navel oranges, plus zest for extra flavor.
+Use a small grater to zest and a juicer to squeeze.

-• Olive oil: High-quality extra virgin olive oil.
+• Olive Oil: Use good-quality extra virgin olive oil.

-• Dijon mustard: Grey Poupon® Dijon for its flavor.
+• Dijon Mustard: Grey Poupon® for the best flavor.

 The dressing being prepared and all the ingredients of the salad being combined.